 Mr. Manuel Paolo A. Villar and Ms. Camille A. Villar, who are both officers of the Company, are siblings and children of Mr. Manuel B. Villar, Jr., the Chairman of the Board.
-Except for the aforesaid relationship, none of the Company's incumbent Directors or Executive Officers or the nominees for election as directors is related to the others by consanguinity or affinity within the fourth civil degree.
+Except for the aforesaid relationship, none of the Company's Directors or Executive Officers is related to the others by consanguinity or affinity within the fourth civil degree.

-Except as otherwise disclosed in the Annual Report of the Company (SEC Form 17-A) for the year ended December 31, 2022, the Company has not had any transaction (self-dealing or other related party transaction) during the last two (2) years in which any Director or Executive Officer or any of their immediate family members or any of the nominees for election as independent director had a direct or indirect interest.
+Except as otherwise disclosed in the Annual Report of the Company (SEC Form 17-A) for the year ended December 31, 2022, the Company has not had any transaction (self-dealing or other related party transaction) during the last two (2) years in which any Director or Executive Officer or any of their immediate family members had a direct or indirect interest.

-None of the aforementioned Directors or Executive Officers or any of the nominees for election as independent director is or has been involved in any criminal or bankruptcy proceeding, or is or has been subject to any judgment of a competent court barring or otherwise limiting his involvement in any type of business, or has been found to have violated any securities laws during the past five (5) years and up to the latest date.
+None of the aforementioned Directors or Executive Officers is or has been involved in any criminal or bankruptcy proceeding, or is or has been subject to any judgment of a competent court barring or otherwise limiting his involvement in any type of business, or has been found to have violated any securities laws during the past five (5) years and up to the latest date.